brainhack-school2024/Ashkar_project/README.md

-# Generating synthetic CT scans from MRIs to enhance radiotherapy tretement planning
 <p align="center">
 <img src="pictures/167919_web.jpg">
 </p>

+# Generating synthetic CT scans from MRIs to enhance radiotherapy treatment planning

 ## About me
+I am a gradute student at Polytechnique Montreal, finishing my Masters in Biomedical Engineering, Instrumentation and Medical Imaging.
+I come from a background of a Bachelor in Pure Physics and a Masters in Medical Physics-Safety and Security.
 <a href="https://github.com/KhaledAshkar">
    <img src="https://avatars.githubusercontent.com/u/122472459?v=4?s=100" width="100px;" alt=""/>
    <br /><sub><b>Khaled Ashkar</b></sub>